 - Navigate to WooCommerce → Settings → Products → Quick view and enter your license key.

 - Select what product information you want to display in the quick view lightbox.
+You should enable the short description and/or the long description for your products.

 Pro tip: You can also disable the links to individual product pages.
 Scroll down to the Quick View settings on the same page and enable this option.